Lost Lagoon (film)

 Lost Lagoon is a 1958 American drama film directed by John Rawlins and written by Milton Subotsky, John Rawlins and Jeffrey Lynn.
 The film stars Jeffrey Lynn, Lelia Barry, Peter Donat, Don Gibson, Roger Clark and Jane Hartley.
-The film was released in February 1958 by United Artists.
+It was released in February 1958 by United Artists.

 Plot

 Presumed lost at sea in a storm, a man washes up in the Bahamas where he finds a new life and love.
 But guilt and an insurance agent may cut his dream short.